cmanzo/MNIST_dataset/README.md

 with ZipFile(BytesIO(response.content)) as z:
     z.extractall()

-# Now you can load the dataset using your preferred library, e.g., TensorFlow, PyTorch, etc.
+# Now you can load the dataset using your preferred library, e.g., deeplay, PyTorch, TensorFlow.
 ```

 ## Acknowledgements

 - The MNIST dataset was originally created by Yann LeCun, Corinna Cortes, and Christopher Burges.
 Their efforts have made it one of the benchmark datasets in the machine learning community.
 - [Official MNIST Database Website](http://yann.lecun.com/exdb/mnist/)
-- Special thanks to [OpenAI](https://www.openai.com/) for providing resources and knowledge on the MNIST dataset.

 ## License